 Now that you’ve learned about high-yield savings accounts, you may be ready to say, “Sign me up!”
 If so, a good first step is to take a look at your current bank and see if they have a high-yield savings account available — that could be the quickest, easiest path forward.

 If not, look for an account and interest rate that speaks to you, and move ahead.
-Most high-yield savings accounts can be easily opened online.
-It will likely take 15 minutes or so if you have the materials you need on hand.
-This usually means your driver’s license, your Social Security number, and other bank account details.
-Once signed up, you’ve entered the world of high-yield savings – welcome!
+Most high-yield savings accounts can be easily opened online with such basic information on hand, such as your driver’s license, your Social Security number, and other bank account details.

 How Do High-Yield Savings Accounts Compare to CDs?

 Another option you can use to grow your savings is a certificate of deposit or CD.